pdx-cs-sound/course-notes/09-analysis/01-feature-id.md

 * Look for accented beats: 4/4 !.x.
 3/4 !..
 6/8 !..x.. etc

-* Look for chord changes: see below
+* Look for chord changes: see below.
+Typical to hold a chord for one measure

 ## Note Id